What are habilitative services?

 Habilitative services are designed to help individuals acquire new skills or abilities that they have not previously possessed due to congenital conditions, developmental delays, or genetic disorders.
-These services are often initiated at an early age and are particularly beneficial for pediatric patients.
+These services are often initiated early and are particularly beneficial for pediatric patients.

 Here are some key aspects of habilitative services:

-- Focus on new skills: Occupational therapists (OTs) or speech-language pathologists (SLPs) might use habilitative strategies to help a child learn to walk, speak clearly, or perform daily living tasks for the first time.
+- Focus on new skills: Occupational therapists (OTs) or speech-language pathologists (SLPs) might use habilitative strategies to help a child develop motor skills, speak clearly, or perform daily living tasks for the first time.

 - Addressing developmental delays: Children with conditions like cerebral palsy or Down syndrome may benefit from habilitative therapy to improve motor skills, communication abilities, or social interaction skills.